FOSSersVAST/distros/debian.md

 Despite the many varieties of distros are available in the Internet, Debian still continues to lead the others.
 Debian is a great start for both beginners and advanced users as well.

+## Virtual communities

+Debian provides packages made for virtual communities.
+The Facebook and Twitter application interfaces are available to programmers,the Pidgin messaging client used a custom plugin for Facebook until the networking site added support for XMPP.Debian 5.0 Lenny was the last release supporting Tencent QQ.Communication with Skype is possible using software in the contrib area.

 ## Basic Info

 * Based on : `Linux kernel`